jacknot/justin.duch.me/_posts/2021-10-23-tech_is_bad.md

 So, when someone buys Bitcoin, what happens?
 The price of Bitcoin goes up or down, and the rest of the world is not affected.
 Well... apart from all the energy consumed by datacenters used to mine the Bitcoin.

 One other thing I like about crypto is how you can simulate economy experiments using the funny Internet money.
 Ponzi scheme?
-There are plenty of these going on.
+There are plenty of those going on.
 Want to investigate Harberger's triangle/deadweight tax loss?
 Create a small game.
 Prediction markets?
 See [Auger](https://www.augur.net/).

 As long as you approach it from the perspective of "this money is worthless" it's all just a fun learning experience about economic theory.
 Although, mostly of theories from Austrian school economics, but still worthwhile I think even if it's not the type of theories you personally subscribe to.